On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and different temperatures: Examples

 where $Z_{ij}$ are independent standard Gaussian variables, $N=N_1+N_2$, and $\Delta >0$ is the signal-to-noise ratio, the task of the statistician is to estimate the latent matrix $u^*v^*$.
 When prior distributions of latent vectors are known, estimates given by averages under the Bayes posterior distribution are optimal estimators (in the sense that they minimize the mean-square-error).
 As it turns out, the Bayes posterior in nothing else than the Gibbs distribution of a spin-glass with a replica symmetric solution (we refer to \cite{miolane2018fundamental, Barbier-Luneau-Macris-ISIT, barbier-miolane-macris-Layered} for the rigorous analysis of such models).
 However, when priors are unknown to the statistician, other estimators may be better and it is of interest to depart from the standard Bayes posterior or Gibbs distributions.
 The Langevin multibath dynamics may serve as a useful estimation algorithm based on a non-Bayesian (or non-Gibbsian) distribution.
 Whether the two-temperatures Langevin dynamics is a useful algorithmic approach to such problems is still an interesting open question in itself.
 Without entering into more details here, this motivates the study of the multibath dynamics \eqref{eq:SDEintro} for the following spin-glass potential

 where the random data matrix $J_{ij}$ is generated according to \eqref{eq:ex_inference_obs} and $a,b,A,B>0$.
 In this setting the data matrix is entirely quenched and degrees of freedom $u\in \mathbb{R}^{N_1}$, $v\in \mathbb{R}^{N_2}$ undergo Langevin dynamics with different temperatures and timescales.
-We show that the assumptions required by Theorem \ref{th:main} - in particular the Bakry-Emery criterion analysed in Section \ref{sec:logSob} - hold in a low signal-to-noise ratio regime with probability exponentially close to one (with respect to the quenched data matrix).
-In this regime the convergence rate is constant with respect to the size of the system.
-It is an open problem to use more detailed criteria in order to check the log-Sobolev inequalities for high signal-to-noise ratios.
+In a low signal-to-noise ratio regime, we show that the assumptions required by Theorem \ref{th:main} - in particular the convexity criterion analysed in Section \ref{sec:mainresults} - hold with probability exponentially close to one in the size of the system and the convergence rate is independent of the size of the system.
+It is an open problem to investigate convergence in the high signal-to-noise ratio regime.